Bursty or heavy? The surprise of bright Population III systems in the Reionization era: The redshift Pop III UVLF

-Note that in the \texttt{dustyGadget} simulations, Pop~III stars can be found in host halos up to $\Mh \sim 7 \times 10^{11} ~\Msun$ at this redshift.
+Note that in the \texttt{dustyGadget} simulations, Pop~III stars can be found in host halos up to $\Mh \sim 10^{12} ~\Msun$ at these redshifts.
 In fact, even when the average SFR of the halo is dominated by Pop~II (which is usually the case in such large halos, see \citealt{Venditti_2023}), Pop~III stars can be found either in sub-regions at the periphery of the main galaxy or in small separate clumps/satellites.
-For example, a $\sim 10^{10} ~\Msun$ halo, forming a Pop\ III cluster of $\sim 10^5 ~\Msun$ over $\sim 5$~Myr (consistent with the candidate identified by \citealt{Fujimoto_2025}) would yield $\SFR / \Mh \sim 2 \times 10^{-12} ~\si{yr^{-1}}$.
-With a large SFR-to-UV conversion enhancement with respect to Pop~II populations by a factor six (as postulated e.g. by \citealt{Liu_2025} for chemically homogeneous Pop~III stellar evolution models), this implies that 5\% of large halos hosting similar episodes of Pop\ III star formation would be sufficient to account for the observed Pop\ III UVLF (also see the discussion in Appendix~\ref{app:model_details}).
+For example, a $\sim 10^{10} ~\Msun$ halo, forming a Pop\ III cluster of $\sim 10^5 ~\Msun$ over $\sim 5$~Myr (consistent with the candidate identified by \citealt{Fujimoto_2025}, and with the $\mathrm{SFR} \sim 0.3 ~\si{\Msun.yr^{-1}}$ inferred for AMORE6 from H$\beta$ measurements, see table~S1 of \citealt{Morishita_2025}) would yield $\SFR / \Mh \sim 2 \times 10^{-12} ~\si{yr^{-1}}$.
+With a large SFR-to-UV conversion enhancement with respect to Pop~II populations by a factor six (as postulated e.g. by \citealt{Liu_2025} for chemically homogeneous Pop~III stellar evolution models), this implies that $\sim 5\%$ of large halos hosting similar episodes of Pop\ III star formation would be sufficient to account for the observed Pop\ III UVLF.